Pentaho, the open source BI environment for Big Data

 - They use an environment that can serve as a full BI environment and which has a ‘native’ coupling with the most important Big Data environments.

-- The environment is cheap if you look at what functionalities available.
+- The environment is cheap if you look at what functionalities are available.

-- The solution can easily link sources and integrate with each other.
+- The solution can easily link sources and integrate them with each other.
 This often happens completely automatically and the required metadata is generated directly.
-So you can start with the analysis immediately.
+So you can start analyzing immediately.

 Pentaho compared to other Business Intelligence solutions

-Pentaho provides a complete BI solution for little money that is strong in (Big) data integration.
+Pentaho provides a complete BI solution for at a low cost that is strong in (Big) data integration.
 All aspects of the BI tool score relatively well, with the exception of performance management and predictive analytics.
-If you want to know if this tool covers your BI needs and want to see the differences with the other packages, then the Survey of Passionned Group is just the thing for you.
-You can order the survey through our website.
+If you want to know if this tool covers your BI needs and want to compare it to other solutions, Passionned Group’s Intelligent Insights app is just the thing for you.
+You can order the app through our website.

 Pentaho is mainly used when you want to open up a lot of data sources and you want to take the complexity out of the hands of the end-user.
 Pentaho is also a complete BI solution that is sufficient for many users, with regards to the BI wishes within an organization.
 In terms of size and functionality Pentaho is similar to solutions as QlikView and MicroStrategy.

 Pentaho is a supplier to consider.
 However, there are more suppliers that can supply Enterprise BI solutions.
-In Passionned Group’s study, the Parabola BI & Analytics, you can see what they are and how different solutions relate to each other, at a glance.
+In Passionned Group’s innovative new Intelligent Insights app, you can see what they are and how different solutions relate to each other, at a glance.

 Pentaho BI expertise